antarthureau/valeur-limite-2021/README.md

 As the display is quite small, it can be handy to enable remote control via SSH

-Open a terminal window and type "hostname -I" to fetch the IP adress of the Raspberry Pi, note the 2 adresses down
+Open a terminal window and type "hostname -I" to fetch the IP adress of the Raspberry Pi, note the IP adress

 Type "sudo systemctl enable ssh"